How to Store Fresh Herbs So They Last Longer

 - Storage Temp: Refrigerated

-- Method: Trim stems and stand in a jar with ~1 inch water; loosely tent a bag over the leaves.
-Change water every couple of days.
+- Method: Trim stems and stand in a jar with water; tent a bag loosely on top.

 Grow It Yourself